msachi/kafka-streams-demo/README.md

 self        1
 ```

-As one can see, the output of the word count application is actually a continuous stream of updates, where each output record (i.e. each line in the original output above) is an updated count of a single word, aka record key such as "book".
+As we can see, the output of the word count application is actually a continuous stream of updates, where each output record is an updated count of a single word, aka record key such as `book`.
 For multiple records with the same key, each later record is an update of the previous one.

+(If you want to keep playing with your word count application and need some more inspiring lines of text, see [here](https://en.wikiquote.org/wiki/Franz_Kafka#Quotes) for more quotes by Franz Kafka, the novelist after whom Kafka was named.)

-#### 5.3 Reflecting on stream processing
+### 5.3 Reflecting on stream processing

 The diagram below illustrates what is essentially happening behind the scenes.
 The first column shows the word stream `KStream<String, String>` that results from the incoming stream of text lines.
-The second column shows the evolution of the current state of the `KTable<String, Long>` that is counting word occurrences for count.
+The second column shows the evolution of the current state of the `KTable<String, Long>` that is counting word occurrences.
 The second column shows the change records that result from state updates to the `KTable` and that are being sent to the output Kafka topic `streams-wordcount-output`.

 As the first few words are being processed, the `KTable` is being built up as each new word results in a new table entry (highlighted with a green background), and a corresponding change record is sent to the downstream `KStream`.

 Then, when words start repeating, existing entries in the KTable start being updated.
 And again, change records are being sent to the output topic.

-Looking beyond the scope of this concrete example, what Kafka Streams is doing here is to leverage the duality between a table and a changelog stream (here: table = the `KTable`, changelog stream = the downstream `KStream`): you can publish every change of the table to a stream, and if you consume the entire changelog stream from beginning to end, you can reconstruct the contents of the table.
+Looking beyond the scope of this concrete example, what Kafka Streams is doing here is leveraging the duality between a table and a changelog stream.
+We can publish every change of the table to a stream, and if we consume the entire changelog stream from beginning to end, we can reconstruct the contents of the table.

+It should now also be clear why used log compaction for the output topic, which meant retaining only the last known value for each record key.
+Since the output stream is a changelog stream, the most recent updates contain all the information we need to reconstruct the contents of our table.
+Previous updates are superfluous and can be safely deleted.

-### 6. Tearing down the application
+## 6. Tearing down the application

-You can now stop the console consumer, the console producer, your word count application, the Kafka broker and the ZooKeeper server (in this order) via `Cmd-C` (or `Ctrl-C`).
+We can now stop the console consumer, the console producer, our word count application, the Kafka broker and the ZooKeeper server (in this order) via `Cmd-C` (or `Ctrl-C`).

+_That's it!
+If you liked the tutorial, you can show your love by starring it._